kcuilla/reactablefmtr/README.md

 ## Add a Title, Subtitle, and Source

 Titles and subtitles can be easily placed above any {reactablefmtr} or {reactable} table with `add_title()` and `add_subtitle()`.
 Also have the option to include a source below a table with `add_source()`.
-Additional customization options such as changing the font size, font family, font style, and font color are available within each formatter.
+Additional customization options such as changing the alignment, font size, font family, font style, and font color are available within each formatter.

 ```{r}
 reactable(iris[10:29, ]) %>%